Yvonne Gebauer: Political career

 Having joined the FDP in 1982, Gebauer was elected to Cologne's city council in 2004, a position she held until 2012.
 In the 2012 North Rhine-Westphalia state election, she won a seat in the Landtag of North Rhine-Westphalia via her party's list and specialised in the politics of education.
 From 2015 to 2017, while serving as member of parliament, she served as the chairwoman of the FDP in Cologne.

 Gebauer has been part of her party's leadership in North Rhine-Westphalia since 2016, under successive chairs Christian Lindner (2016–2017) and Joachim Stamp (2017–2023).

-On 30 June 2017, Gebauer was appointed State Minister for School and Education in the governments of Ministers-President of North Rhine-Westphalia Armin Laschet and Hendrik Wüst.
+On 30 June 2017, Gebauer was appointed State Minister for School and Education in the governments of minister-presidents Armin Laschet and Hendrik Wüst.
 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 German elections, she was part of her party's delegation in the working group on education policy, co-chaired by Andreas Stoch, Felix Banaszak and Jens Brandenburg.

 Gebauer was replaced by Dorothee Feller after the 2022 North Rhine-Westphalia state election.